Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Panthers have been favored by 3 points or more two times this season and have covered the spread in all of them.

-- Carolina's games this year have hit the over on two of six set point totals (33.3%).
+- Carolina's games this year have gone over the total in two out of six opportunities (33.3%).

-- The Panthers have turned the ball over 10 times this season, two more turnovers than the Giants have forced (8).
+- The Panthers have turned the ball over two more times (10 total) than the Giants have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Giants.